 Do you get flowers but no fruit on plants such as cucumber, squash or tomatoes?
-The flowers or fruit just falls off or rots away.
+Do the flowers or fruit just fall off or rot away?
 Time to hand pollinate.

 In a perfect world, our plants would take care of themselves.
 Plants would get enough water, they would grow in any kind of soil, resist any disease or pest, and blossoms would get pollinated naturally from wind and insects.